Best Women's Windbreaker Jackets of 2025

 The Brooks Run Visible Convertible jacket—featured in our Best Reflective Gear for Running in the Dark review—is our winner for best windbreaker jacket with reflective material.
 It is made with breathable, weather-resistant material, protecting against mild wind and rain while wicking sweat.
 Like the Brooks Canopy, the Run Visible Convertible jacket is an excellent windbreaker for runners, walkers, or anyone who desires breathable material and sufficient pocket space.

-Like the Brooks Canopy, this jacket offers plenty of pockets and is made of breathable material to prevent wearers from overheating or soaking in sweat.
-The fit is standard for running jackets, meaning you could layer a little underneath, but there won’t be room for a lot of bulk (unless you size up).
 While not waterproof, the jacket is weather-resistant and will still keep a fair amount of precipitation out.
-This jacket is best suited for runners or folks who exercise outside at night or early in the morning.
+This jacket is best suited for people who exercise outside at night or early in the morning.
 Still, with its quality material and a fair amount of pocket space, hikers who cross over to other outdoor activities might enjoy this windbreaker, too.

 Best hiking windbreaker jacket: Montbell Tachyon Hooded Jacket